Building your own SaaS application

 Here at All Front, we like to provide the following options:

 Selecting the right combination of technologies is vital to ensure your SaaS application runs smoothly under different scenarios.
-You have to make the choice taking into consideration a number of factors like project size, scalability, reliability, security, team expertise, time to market, and development costs.
+You have to make the choice taking into consideration several factors like project size, scalability, reliability, security, team expertise, time to market, and development costs.

 5. Assemble the best team